carmonalab/STACAS/README.md

 See also how `STACAS` compares to other computational tools for the integration of heterogeneos data sets: [STACAS vs other tools](https://carmonalab.github.io/STACAS.demo/Tcell.demo.html)

+## Integration performance
+Use [scIntegrationMetrics](https://github.com/carmonalab/scIntegrationMetrics) to evaluate the quality of integration results, or the [snakemake pipeline](https://github.com/carmonalab/scib-pipeline) for reproducible benchmarking.

 ### Citation